Mukedes/Gold-Price-Prediction-Analysis/README.md

 - Investigate the impact of market events on gold prices.

-- Assess marketsentiment and its influence on short-term and long-term price movements.
+- Assess market sentiment and its influence on short-term and long-term price movements.

 5. Statistical Analysis:

-- Conductstatistical tests and analyses to gain insights into the characteristics of gold price movements.
+- Conduct statistical tests and analyses to gain insights into the characteristics of gold price movements.

 - Explore correlations with external factors and macroeconomic indicators.

 ## Expected Deliverables:

-- Time series visualizationsillustrating trends and patterns.
+- Time series visualizations illustrating trends and patterns.

-- Predictive modelsfor future gold price forecasting.
+- Predictive models for future gold price forecasting.

 - Back-tested trading strategies with performance metrics.

-- Marketsentiment analysis reports highlighting key events and their impact.
+- Market sentiment analysis reports highlighting key events and their impact.

-- Statistical analyses providing insights into the characteristics of gold price movements.
+- Statistical analysis providing insights into the characteristics of gold price movements.